 #8 – Limit Facebook Time

 It’s o.k to use Facebook to keep in touch with friends occasionally.
 But, when Facebook becomes “an addiction” (those of you who are addicted know who they are), it’s difficult to notice how it promotes feelings of loneliness, low self-image, jealousy, insecurity and feelings of inadequacy – All of them leading to increased anxiety.

-Limiting your time on Facebook is one of the best things you can do for your mental health in general.
+Limiting your time on Facebook is one of the best things you can do for your mental health.

 #9 – Breathing Techniques

-There are specific breathing exercises and techniques that can be very helpful when you feel anxious and practicing them every day can really lower your symptoms.
+Breathing exercises and techniques to stop an anxiety attack can be great help when you feel anxious, and practicing them every day can dramatically reduce your symptoms.
 I’ve written about the top 2 breathing exercises for anxiety – Right Here .
 Why not give them a try?

 #10 – Cognitive Behavioral Techniques

 I’m not talking about cognitive behavioral therapy sessions, though I highly recommend it if you can get it.
 There are CBT techniques that you can practice at home whenever you need to, and they can be very effective (In my case so effective that I got rid of my health anxiety completely).

 Every emotion you have, even the awful and crippling fear of dying – Is only temporary.
 This is something you forget when you are having a panic attack.